 What is Conciliation Court Services (CCS)?

-The CCS is a department of the Court for families experiencing marital stress or divorce.
-Information, counseling, mediation, and court-ordered evaluation services are available to help families find solutions to relationship problems.
+The CCS is a department of the Court for parties experiencing custody concerns/issues, marital stress or divorce.
+Information, counseling and mediation services are available to help families find solutions to relationship problems.

 Why Use Conciliation Court Services?